e2eSolutionArchitect/academy/bootcamp/aws/aws-sagemaker-ai-ml-5days.md

 ## Training format & Important notes:

 - This training program is completely online.
-- Total 5 classes Each class length is 2 hours including 15 mins break.
+- Total 5 classes Each class length is 1.5 hours including 15 mins break.
 - Training duration 1 to 2 weeks maximum.
-- Class schedule will be published to registered candidates prior to the program start date.
+The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
-- For any unavoidable situation if any class needs to be rescheduled then it will be notified well advanced to the participants.
+- For any unavoidable situation if any class needs to be rescheduled then it will be notified well in advance to the participants.
 - Certification exam cost is NOT included in training fees.

 ----------------------------